91juhwang/BVly/README.md

 * Signed up user is able to generate a shorten URL and keep track of it.

-* Signed up user is able to generate their own unique shorten URLs.

 * A Bot that auto populates the DB.

 ## Implementation